In a word, yes. The vast majority of programme participants report significant benefits on a range of writing-related dimensions.

 Over 85% of respondents so far have reported that having a writing partner has been quite, very, or extremely helpful in terms of getting more writing done, feeling better about how much writing they get done, improving social connectedness, adding structure to the week, and especially improving their ability to focus.
 These benefits have continued to be observed during the pandemic.
 Benefits have also been reported on many other dimensions; the full aggregate data so far are below (Table 1).

 The programme’s other forms of support (including weekly emails and writing tips, events, and 1-1 contact with the coordinator) are also reported to be valuable by a large majority of participants (Table 2).
+Pre/post event polls also show significant average increases in event participants’ confidence that they will complete the writing project they worked on during the event to an appropriate standard and on time, and in their confidence about writing in general, as well as significant decreases in how overwhelmed they feel.
+Event participants on average rate their event experience as being between very and extremely helpful.

 The feedback we gather, including both the simple ratings and the free-response comments, are crucial for helping the programme run well and for generating support for it to continue into the future.
 We hope that as a participant you’ll find the termly feedback a not entirely unpleasant invitation to take stock of your term’s progress and reflect on your habits.
 Everyone who responds is entered into a prize draw for four £50 Amazon vouchers or National Book Tokens, and a PDF of your start- and/or end-of-term responses is always available on request.
 Thank you in advance for taking the time to help us build our dataset and refine our offering!